ataylor89/MathArt/README.md

 # MathArt

+This module uses turtle graphics to draw polygons, circles made from polygons, and spirals.

-## Using the module
+## Usage

-The functions from this module can be run inside the interactive Python environment.
+The algorithms in this module can be run inside the interactive Python environment.

     % python
     >>> import mathart